 2.2.10 SASC – Professional Cinematographer

-An individual applying for the SASC acronym should be able to demonstrate a deep understanding of the entire content production process, including an in-depth understanding of the management and administration systems that apply to cinematography.
-The candidate should also demonstrate an in-depth understanding of the art and craft of cinematography in the film/ video environment.
+An individual applying for the SASC acronym should be able to demonstrate a detailed understanding of the entire content production process, including an in-depth understanding of the management and administration systems that apply to cinematography.
+The candidate should also demonstrate a detailed understanding of the art and craft of cinematography in the film/ video environment.

 Applicants must have:

 - completed at least five years of industry related experience.
 Individuals working on a freelance basis should demonstrate that they have worked a minimum 105 days in each year.

 - hold a relevant NQF-level 7 qualification in film and video production or similar.
 An example of a relevant qualification might include the Bachelor of Arts in Motion Picture Medium (qualification 35934) offered by AFDA, or the Bachelor of Arts in Film & Media Production (qualification 90672) offered by several Universities.